mferrari0/Fake-News-Detection/README.md

-# Fake-News-Detector
+# Fake-News-Detection

 In this notebook I train 4 different NLP models for the detection of fake news from headlines:
 - Bag of Words + Logistic Regression
 - FastText Embeddings + CNN
-- ALBERT (pre-trained model from the Tensorflow Hub)
+- fine-tuned SMALL BERT (pre-trained model from the Tensorflow Hub)
-- BERT (pre-trained model from Huggingface)
+- fine-tuned BERT (pre-trained model from Huggingface)